rangle/angular-training-slides/slides/src/content/services.md

 ```

 - It has one method for every HTTP verb: `get`, `post`, `put`, etc.
-- Every mehod returns an observable that emit a single value
+- Every method returns an observable that emit a single value
 - Connections are closed automatically after the value is emitted

 ---